5 Best Google Analytics Alternatives in 2026: Privacy-First Tools That Actually Work

 Best for: Bloggers, content sites, and businesses wanting simple, actionable metrics.

-Plausible is my go-to recommendation for most websites.
-It’s lightweight (under 1KB script), privacy-focused, and refreshingly simple.
+Plausible is the go-to recommendation for most websites.
+It is lightweight (under 1KB script — compared to GA4’s ~45KB), privacy-focused, and refreshingly simple.

 What I Like